VinitaKWorks/VinitaKWorks/README.md

 Hello, I'm Vinita Kulkarni!

 I am a visual designer and web developer based in the San Francisco Bay Area / Silicon Valley.
-I am currently open to web design or development related job in the Bay Area or remote.
+I am currently open to any relating to graphic / web design or front-end development.
+I can work either in-person or hybrid in the Bay Area.
+I can work remotely for companies located elsewhere.

 If you would like to recruit me for any important task, please email me at vinkul642@gmail.com.